akshaynathr/akshaynathr.github.io/_posts/2018-08-12-Neural-Machine-Translation.md

 You might be familiar with machine translation systems already.
 Google translate is one example.
 You must have also seen translation option in Instagram and Facebook also.

-In this series of post , I plan to analyse machine learning techniques that helps in translation of texts.
+In this series of post , I plan to analyse machine learning techniques that helps in translation of texts using neural networks.

+Sequence to Sequence Model.

+Sequence to Sequence model is one the highly successful neural net model used in Neural Machine translation.In short let's call it seq2seq model.

+The basic intuition of the seq2seq model is to find the next sequence with highest probability.

+Just like CNN(Convolution Neural Network) is used for Image Recognition, RNN is the goto model when it comes to text generation.

+In seq2seq model , we having 2 RNN based units.
+1)Encoder
+2)Decoder

+Let's assume a usecase in which we want to translate a french sentence to English sentence.